The 10 Best Mascaras for Sensitive Eyes, According to Customer Reviews

 Made without fragrance, mineral oil, or harmful parabens and phthalates, this mascara is ophthalmologist- and allergy-tested—so it meets all of Dr. Jaliman's guidelines for sensitive eyes.

-“I have yet to find a better mascara for the days I wear contacts.
+"I have yet to find a better mascara for the days I wear contacts.
 Every other mascara I've tried irritates my eyes and makes them water.
-This one doesn't!” raves a reviewer.
+This one doesn't!" raved a reviewer.

 Tetyana Naturals 4D Fiber Lash Mascara

 The non-toxic, hypoallergenic formula used in this natural mascara is gentle enough for sensitive eyes and skin, but still delivers eye-popping lift, length, volume, and definition.
 Need more proof?
-Believe the 1,500 near-perfect customer reviews.
+Believe the more than 4,000 perfect customer reviews.

 Neutrogena Healthy Volume Mascara